thatslifescience/github_dev/_posts/2020-03-16-How-Monkeys-and-Apes-Fight-Climate-Change-by-Eating-Fruit.md

 source-id: 1hiY0JUFOvb3HfX1wughOx11UGcMIfF-TFK6lnbXN51g
 published: true
 ---
-by Stephanie Smith - Winner writing contest
+by Stephanie Smith - Winner of the 2020 TLS Writing Contest

 *Frugivorous primates are keystone species that aid in forest regeneration through their role as seed dispersers.*